 Reasons to invest in real estate in Mauritius

 Located between Africa and Asia, Mauritius is a well-known tourist destination.
 A tropical and sunny climate all year round, fine sandy beaches, turquoise waters and beautiful natural landscape are some of the factors that make the island a dream destination, not only for unforgettable holidays, but also for living.
-Indeed, for several years, many have invested and are interested to invest in real estate in Mauritius.
+Indeed, many have invested in real estate in Mauritius.

 Mauritius possesses a number of attractive features.
 From the art of living to the economic dynamism, you will appreciate living in the heart of this island of the Indian Ocean.
 A renowned tourist destination, Mauritius has also built a strong reputation as an International Financial Centre, which consistently ranks among the top-rated African countries every year, particularly in terms of ease of doing business, political stability, economic freedom and good governance.
 It is therefore a popular destination for foreigners to relocate to and invest.

 In recent years, many investors have turned to the real estate sector as a result of the incentives introduced by the Mauritian government.
 The easing of the procedures and simplification of the conditions of purchase to become an owner of a property in Mauritius have encouraged foreign investment throughout the country.
-Even today, several new real estate projects emerge, and more and more foreign nationals are embarking on the process of coming to live or invest in real estate in Mauritius.
+Even today, several new real estate projects emerge, and more and more foreigners are embarking on the process of coming to live and invest in real estate in Mauritius.

 An appropriate scheme to promote real estate investment in Mauritius